 After sending a final demand for payment, both through the mail and by telephone, the IRS will start enforcing their legal right to take from you what is owed.
 The IRS has unparalleled authority when it comes to collecting debts.
 The methods used by the IRS during the collection process include tax liens, tax levies, asset seizure, bank levies, wage garnishment, and civil tax penalties.

 A tax lien is typically the first collection tool used by the IRS.
 As soon as the deadline for payment passes and the case goes into collection status, a statutory tax lien comes into effect.
-In 2015, the IRS filed 515,247 liens through its Automated Liens System.

 What is a statutory tax lien?